Ayfri/Kore/website/src/jsMain/resources/markdown/doc/Getting_Started.md

 val length: Int = name?.length ?: 0 // safe call + default when null
 ```

-- **Type inference:** You rarely need to specify types explicitly—Kotlin infers them for you.
-Use `val` for read-only variables and
+- **Type inference:** You rarely need to specify types explicitly-Kotlin infers them for you.
+Use
+  `val` for read-only variables and
   `var` for mutable ones.
 Prefer `val` for immutability.

 ```kotlin